Jason-R-Scott/Resume-Site/README.md

-This repo links to my deployed resume site at https://jasonRscott.com
+This repo links to my resume site deployed via Netlify at https://jasonRscott.com

 Feel free to contact me via email on my site for any comments or questions.